SabirIvaN/brain-games-project/README.md

 [![asciicast](https://asciinema.org/a/XiItMnL6tSg8vbeAEvNVSkz8L.svg)](https://asciinema.org/a/XiItMnL6tSg8vbeAEvNVSkz8L)

 ## Run the game
 Start the game by calling the game module.
-You can run the following modules: brain-even, brain-calc, brain-gcd, brain-progression and brain-prime.
+You can run the following modules:
+-brain-even
+-brain-calc
+-brain-gcd
+-brain-progression
+-brain-prime.

 ### Brain-even
 A game mode where user has to answer with a yes or no if the shown number is even.